Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

-Streaming live table; streaming live tables can preserve data indefinitely.
+**Streaming live table; streaming live tables can preserve data indefinitely.**

 Streaming live table; streaming live tables record live metrics on the query.
+*recording metrics doesnt´ necessarily correlate with indefinite data retention*

 Streaming live table; streaming live tables are always "correct", meaning their contents will match their definition after any update.

 Live table; live tables retain the results of a query for up to 30 days.
+*30 days would not be enought *

 Live table; live tables only support reading from "append-only" streaming sources.
 Single Choice

-15)
-A data engineer has configured and deployed a DLT pipeline that contains an error.
-The error is thrown at the third stage of the pipeline, but since DLT resolves the order of tables in the pipeline at different steps, they are not sure if the first stage succeeded.
+#### A data engineer has configured and deployed a DLT pipeline that contains an error.
+The error is thrown at the third stage of the pipeline,
+but since DLT resolves the order of tables in the pipeline at different steps, they are not sure if the first stage succeeded.
 Which of the following is considered a good practice to determine this?
 Select one response.